Why I quit being a nutritional therapist

 Happily, the worst of my daughter's symptoms resolved by 2019 and she was discharged from Great Ormond Street with 'the healthiest blood test results' the consultant had ever seen (his exact words).
 Thank you, nutritional therapy!

-Stella offered me a job at Brainstorm Health as a practitioner and I was thrilled.
+Soon after I qualified, Stella offered me a job at Brainstorm Health as a practitioner and I was thrilled.
 It was a huge privilege to do work that helped families who were in the same situation we used to be in.
 Not that a well-designed logo can't be helpful, but supporting desperate parents of very sick kids felt a bit more important.

 Then COVID happened and everything got f*cked.